hemant-sw/k8s/container_kubernetes_security.md

    <ps -ef | grep sleep>
    Now you can see that sleep 3d running as a non-root user

-   So whenever you are running a container always run as non-root because if anyone breaks this he still in this specific namespace he won't be as root
+   So whenever you are running a container always run as non-root because if anyone breaks this he still in this specific namespace so  he won't be as root.